 The view from the terminal shuttle at MCO.
 Not the one I was supposed to be on, it went to gates up to number 99.
 I was gate 101, but jumped on the wrong shuttle.
 Had plenty of time to get the camera out and get the picture on the way back to the main terminal.
 Glad I did.

 Toronto Blue Jays At Tampa Bay Rays, 9/18/09

 Everything I had been told about Tropicana Field was that it wasn’t a good place to watch baseball.
-While it certainly doesn’t have the feel of some of the newer stadiums, I thought it was a great stadium.
+While it certainly doesn’t have the feel of some of the newer stadiums, I thought it was a great stadium where fans can watch and also bet on sites like 해외배팅사이트.
 It’s unique, and watching the game there was just as nice as watching a game most other places.
 Maybe it’s because I went in with such low expectations, or because it was too hot outside and nice to get into the air conditioned building, but whatever it was, I thoroughly enjoyed the experience.

 The Rays beat the Jays 11-4, including a 6 run inning and a 2 run home run by Evan Longoria that was just crushed over the center field fence.
 The game played out pretty much like the final score would indicate, a blowout where it didn’t seem like the Blue Jays had a chance (though they were leading 2-0 early on).
 It was a meaningless game to both teams, but still fun to watch.

 As I was pulling out of the parking lot, it started to rain.
 All of a sudden, there was lots of lightning.
 I tried to find a good place to try to get some good pictures, and ended up shooting this out of my hotel window.
 Glad I decided to put the tripod in the suitcase for the trip.

 I’m falling behind on writing these posts.
 Late nights and early mornings, combined with internet connections too slow to upload images have made it hard.
 The pictures are now up to date, though.